Craig Stott

-Craig Matthew Stott (born 14 April 1990) is an Australian actor, perhaps best known for his role as Josh Watkins in the ABC television drama East of Everything (2008–09), and as the co-lead character John Caleo in Neil Armfield's Holding the Man (2015).
+Craig Matthew Stott is an Australian actor, perhaps best known for his role as Josh Watkins in the ABC television drama East of Everything (2008–09), and as the co-lead character John Caleo in Neil Armfield's Holding the Man (2015).

 Personal life and career

 Stott was born in Craigieburn, a suburb of Melbourne, Victoria, in 1990.
 A student of the University of Melbourne, Stott studied Middle Eastern Politics and Immigration Studies, and wrote articles on Middle Eastern affairs.
 Since 2016, he has been based in Amsterdam, Netherlands.

 Stott commenced training as an actor at Screen Actors Australia in 2001, at the age of 11.
-In 2010, he won a scholarship to the Stella Adler Studio of Acting, A New York City–based acting school founded by American actress and writer, Stella Adler.
+In 2010, he won a scholarship to the Stella Adler Studio of Acting, a New York City–based acting school founded by American actress and writer, Stella Adler.
 He was named the runner–up to Bella Heathcote for the Heath Ledger Scholarship Award, in 2010.

 He was cast in the 2006 Australian adaptation of William Shakespeare's Macbeth, in the role of Fleance.
 The film, directed by Geoffrey Wright, starred Sam Worthington as Macbeth.
 For his work in Macbeth, Stott was nominated for the Best Newcomer Award in 2006 by the Australian Film Institute.
 Also in 2006, Stott appeared in an Australian short film, Teenage Lust.
 In 2008, Stott appeared in the fourth episode of the eighth season of drama series McLeod's Daughters as Jamie Mitchell, a teenager who has run away from home.
 Throughout this period in Stott's career, he starred in multiple episodes of the SBS comedy drama Kick in 2007, a guest appearance in the second series of crime drama City Homicide in 2008 and a role in the short film, Leap Year.

 His next project was East of Everything, where he landed the regular role of Josh Watkins, a character he portrayed from 2008 to 2009 in the series' two seasons.
 On his character, Stott drew parallels between himself and Watkins, noting, "He wants to be independent, and that's me all over.
 At the moment I'm looking to move out.
 Not because of family problems but because I want my own freedom and that's what Josh is about."
 His acting was praised by The Age, which heralded Stott's performance as "strong".
 In 2009, he starred in the Australian film, The Vapour Boys.

 Since 2011, Stott has had roles in multiple films, including These Empty Streets (2011), independent comedy horror film Ghost Team One (2013), short films James & Quinn (2013), Grace (2015) and Haven (2015).